pompamiron/DGTInterview-Quiz/README.md

 How to run !

-Dowload XAMPP lastest version and install
+1. Dowload XAMPP lastest version and install

-Start Apache and mySQL
+2. Start Apache and mySQL

-Bring chalakorn_database.sql to mySQL
+3. Bring chalakorn_database.sql to mySQL

-Copy 'Chalakorn' folder to xampp/htdocs
+4. Copy 'Chalakorn' folder to xampp/htdocs

+5. Run on localhost